 Carolina Panthers quarterback Cam Newton was taken to a hospital after the truck he was traveling in crashed in Charlotte, North Carolina, on Tuesday, police said.

-Newton was taken to a hospital after the truck he was traveling in crashed in Charlotte, North Carolina, said Charlotte-Mecklenburg Police Department spokesman Rob Tufano.
+He was transferred to the hospital with non-life-threatening injuries, said Charlotte-Mecklenburg Police Department spokesman Rob Tufano.
 Newton’s truck and a sedan were involved in the wreck.

+The extent of Newton’s injuries was not immediately clear.
 The Charlotte Observer tweeted an image of Newton lying on his side smiling.